ExaWorks/job-api-spec/specification.md

 states.
 For example, if the implementation polls a LRM queue infrequently enough such that the active state of a job is skipped between two polling rounds, the job would appear to have jumped from a `QUEUED` state to a `COMPLETED` state.
-However, implementations can introduce a synthetic `ACTIVE` state change.
+However, implementations can, for example, introduce a synthetic `ACTIVE` state change.

 <a name="job-wait"></a>